typora/support.typora.io/_posts/basic/2016-09-26-Typora on Linux.md

 1. Find download link from <https://typora.io/releases/all> and download the Linux version.
 2. Double click the deb file to start installing on Ubuntu / Debian.

+## ChromeOS / Chrome Book

+Firstly, you will need to enable Linux on Chromebook, following “Turn on Linux” part on https://support.google.com/chromebook/answer/9145439?hl=en

+Then, input commands from https://typora.io/#linux into the newly opened terminal window.

 ## Other Distributions

 1. Download the binary package [Typora-linux-x64.tar.gz](https://typora.io/linux/Typora-linux-x64.tar.gz).